Rigoloscar/Wind_Spiral_Turns/README.md

 # Wind_Spiral_Turns
 Python program to compute various ICAO PanOps turn parameters and the wind spiral, with the aim to help aeronautical engineering students with the designing of turn operations.
+The program also plots and visually represents the wind spiral alongside the computed parameters.